 Structured cabling falls into six subsystems:

-- Demarcation point is the point where the service provider’s network ends and connects with the on-premises wiring at the client premises.
+- The demarcation point is the point where the service provider’s network ends and connects with the on-premises wiring at the client premises.
 Its normally knows as a DP box.

-- Equipment or Telecommunications Rooms/Data Centers house equipment and wiring consolidation points that serves the users inside the building.
+- Equipment or Telecommunications Rooms/Data Centers house equipment and wiring consolidation points that serve the users inside the building.

 - Vertical or Riser Cabling connects between the equipment/telecommunications rooms, typically on different floors.